 … Once again, take the attitude of the scientist – be passionate about solving the problem, not proving your solution.
 Remove your own personal bias and be willing to abandon what you thought was a great idea if the market tells you otherwise.”

-In summary, passionately persisting in your own isolated beliefs will not equate into a profitable business.
-It is far better to be a passionate listener and be passionately open and willing to change your path based on feedback and new insights.
+Be a passionate listener and be passionately open and willing to change your path based on feedback and new insights.